trisulnsm/apps/analyzers/suricata-eve-unixsocket/README.md

 2. This App listens on `{Run-State-Directory}/suricata_eve.socket`

-Where Run-State-Directory for a particular context is in the config file for the context.
-Open `/usr/local/etc/trisul-probe/domain0/probe0/context0/trisulProbeConfig.xml` and look for the `RunStateDirectory` option.
+Run-State-Directory for a particular context is the location where transient files and sockets are stored for the context.
+To find out the directory name, open `/usr/local/etc/trisul-probe/domain0/probe0/context0/trisulProbeConfig.xml` and look for the `RunStateDirectory` option.